Pakistan hammer India at T20 World Cup

 Chasing 152, Mohammad Rizwan made an unbeaten 78 and captain Babar Azam 68 not out as Pakistan registered their first win over India at a World Cup.

-Both players leapt into the air after Azam hit the winning runs before the team came together to celebrate a famous night in Pakistan's cricket history.
+Both players leapt into the air after Babar hit the winning runs before the team came together to celebrate a famous night in Pakistan's cricket history.

 Virat Kohli had earlier made 57 to anchor India in their 151-7, despite a thrilling 3-31 from fast bowler Shaheen Afridi.